Da m & f Chinese

-DARCY f & m English
+Darcy f & m English

-From an English surname which was derived from Norman French d'Arcy
+From an English surname that was derived from Norman French d'Arcy

-, originally denoting one who came from Arcy in France.
-This was the surname of a character in Jane Austen's novel 'Pride and Prejudice
+, originally denoting one who came from the town of Arcy in La Manche, France.
+This is the surname of a character, Fitzwilliam Darcy, in Jane Austen's novel Pride and Prejudice

-DARDAN m Albanian
+Dardan m Albanian

 From the name of the Dardani, an Illyrian tribe who lived on the Balkan Peninsula.
 Their name may derive from an Illyrian word meaning "pear".
 They were unrelated to the ancient people who were also called the Dardans who lived near Troy.

-DARIN m English
+Darin m English

-Variant of DARREN
+Variant of Darren

 .
 This was the adopted surname of the singer Bobby Darin (1936-1973), who was born Robert Cassotto and chose his stage name from a street sign.

-DARLENE f English
+Darlene f English